 University Hospital Kralovske Vinohrady (Fakultní nemocnice Královské Vinohrady)

-It may also be time consuming, as many of them have full capacity to take new patients.
+It can be time consuming to find a paediatrician as many of them have full capacity to take new patients.
 Therefore, we recommend that you ask your insurance company for advice.

 Praha 2 http://www.maternova.medikus.cz/